dbrizard/add-pdf-contents/README.md

 djvused -s -e 'set-outline contents.bmk' book.djvu
 ```

-# The shell scrip `addpdfcontents.sh`
+# The shell scripts `addpdfcontents.sh` and `watchpdfcontents.sh`
-The shell scrit allows, in on line, to directly add the bookmarks in a pdf file with CPDF, provided the `contents.txt` file is written.
+The shell script `addpdfcontents.sh` allows, in on line, to directly add the bookmarks in a pdf file with CPDF, provided the `contents.txt` file is in the current directory.
 ```
 addpdfcontents.sh file.pdf
 ```

+The second shell script, `watchpdfcontents.sh`, allows to add the bookmarks in the pdf file each time the file `contents.txt` is modified.
+This can be useful to see the resulting pdf file while typing the contents file.

 # Other similar tools